storybookjs/react-native/addons/storyshots/README.md

 ### Specifying options to _jest-image-snapshots_

 If you wish to customize [jest-image-snapshot](https://github.com/americanexpress/jest-image-snapshot), then you can provide a `getMatchOptions` parameter that should return the options config object.
-Additionally, you can provide `beforeScreenshot` wich is called before the screenshot is captured.
+Additionally, you can provide `beforeScreenshot` which is called before the screenshot is captured.
 ```js
 import initStoryshots, { imageSnapshot } from '@storybook/addon-storyshots';
 const getMatchOptions = ({context : {kind, story}, url}) => {